eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 * Create a design document and raise it in a separate pull request beforehand

 If you would like to report a bug or propose a new feature, please raise an issue before raising a pull request.
+Please have a quick search upfront if a similar issue already exists.
+An [release board](https://github.com/eclipse/iceoryx/projects) is used to prioritise the issues for a specific release.
 This makes it easier to track the work-in-progress.
 If you have troubles getting an issue assigned to you please contact the maintainers via [Gitter](https://gitter.im/eclipse/iceoryx).

 Please make sure you have: